 On top of one of the hills up Lick Fork is an animal path we follow when hunting that particular area.
 The path is steep as you come down the ridge from a high knob (the highest place on a ridge) into a swag (the low place, the dip, in a ridgeline between two knobs), squeeze between two house sized rocks and you are in a thicket that contains some big hickory trees where grey squirrels feed when the hickory nuts are ripe.

 In his nightmare Daddy would squeeze between those two rocks, enter the thicket of three to fifteen-foot-tall bushes, then suddenly a huge serpent would raise up higher than the thicket in the strike position, fix Daddy with its evil eyes, draw back slightly to strike him and Daddy couldn’t move, frozen in place.

 Suddenly my son Jimmie, the one killed in a car wreck a few years before, would run out of the bushes and grimly, silently fight the giant snake with a hatchet.
 Daddy would wake up crying, Mommy would hug and pet him and quietly say; “Bill, Bill, that’s the Lord a talkin’ to ye.”

 You can read about Jimmie's car wreck on this commentary; the two articles I have Experienced Christian Physical Death in the menu.
 They will make your hair stand up.
 God is infinitely more loving and merciful than I've ever heard preached or taught but what God did that night is stated plain as day in the Bible.
 The scriptures are given in the articles so you can reference them.
+Christians do not die like other people die.
 Please read it; especially if your loved one has died in whatever way.

 I’ve hunted these hills since I was a boy.
 I’ve been between those two rocks and through that thicket many, many times and no place around here has ever had a snake like that one.
 But that don’t matter, God’s message to Daddy was what counted.